-- Anybody who works or volunteers at our school will have had the appropriate checks carried out to ensure that they are safe to work with children and then provided training to identify child abuse and what to do if they are concerned - The school has a Designated Safeguarding Lead, Hannah Sandy- Sharpe who has had extra training to know what to do when a concern is brought to them - That we always listen to you and work closely with you if we are concerned about your child but, sometimes, we may not be able to discuss our concern.
-The school has a safeguarding policy which tells you more about this and when we must speak to the police or children's services.
-Please ask us about how you can see a copy of this policy. - We will help your child to learn about keeping themselves safe.
-Lessons can include healthy eating, anti-bullying, e-safety, road safety, healthy relationships, drug and alcohol awareness. - As part of these lessons, your child will be told what to do if they are worried or concerned about their safety
+- carried out to ensure that they are safe to work with children and then provided training to identify child abuse and what to do if they are concerned - The school has a Designated Safeguarding Lead, who has had extra training to know what to do when a concern is brought to them - We listen to you and work closely with you if we are concerned about your child but, sometimes, we may not be able to discuss our concern.
+The school has a safeguarding policy which tells you more about this and when we must speak to the police or children's services. - Our IT filtering and monitoring services protect your children from viewing unsuitable content online as far as possible. - Your child will learn about keeping themselves safe.
+Lessons include healthy eating, anti-bullying, online safety, road safety, healthy relationships, drug and alcohol awareness.
+As part of these lessons, your child will be told what to do if they are worried or concerned about their safety